-The Master of Science in Mechanical Engineering (MSME) addresses the needs of off-campus students whose schedule or location does not allow on-campus study.
-The online courses are identical to on-campus courses in terms of content, requirements and academic rigor.
-Designed for students with a B.S. degree in mechanical or aerospace engineering or related field, this M.S. degree requires 30 credit hours.
+The Master of Science in Mechanical Engineering (MSME) addresses the needs of off-campus students whose schedule or location does not allow for on-campus study.
+Online courses are identical to on-campus courses in terms of content, requirements and academic rigor.
+Designed for students who have obtained a B.S. degree in mechanical or aerospace engineering or a related field, this M.S. degree requires 30 credit hours for completion.
 No thesis is required.

 Convenience and flexibility are key advantages of this program.
-The MSME degree is a 30-credit-hour degree program that does not require a thesis, a final oral exam, or on-campus attendance.
+The MSME is a 30-credit-hour degree program that does not require a final oral exam or on-campus attendance.

 This program is administered by Engineering Online at NC State.

 Prerequisites for admission to Master of Science in Mechanical Engineering (MSME) include an accredited undergraduate degree in engineering with a minimum overall GPA of 3.0.
 Students majoring in other fields may need to complete a number of undergraduate mechanical engineering courses prior to being accepted for admission.

 Note: Please complete item 5 of the Graduate School application form as follows: enter “Mechanical Engineering” for the field “Desired Major”, enter “Master of Science” for “Degree Sought”, and enter “Distance Education” for the field “Department/Specialty/ Concentration”.
 Also leave “Desired Minor” field blank.

 The MSME program is designed primarily for those individuals who work or reside in the continental U.S. The program does not currently accept international students who reside outside the continental USA.